Just because your business is online does not mean that customer service is any less important.

 Customer experience is highly correlated with the amount of time they have to wait for a response.
 A chat feature is one way to reduce wait times, but there are other optimization strategies.

-If you offer a customer service telephone number, try using a callback system rather than forcing customers to stay on hold.
+If you offer a customer service telephone number, it’s a good idea to try using a call back system rather than forcing customers to stay on hold.
 You can also reduce wait times indirectly by building an intuitive website with all relevant information.
 That way, customers can answer their own questions without a chat feature or a phone call.